 - Add the diced chicken meat to the slow cooker and cover.
 Let it slow cook for 4 hours.
 On the Instant Pot, you can use the medium slow cooker temperature

-- When the soup is done slow cooking, switch the slow cooker to a “Keep Warm” mode and mix in the sliced hard boiled eggs.
+- When the soup is done slow cooking, switch the slow cooker to a “Keep Warm” mode and mix in 3 hard boiled eggs, sliced thinly.

 - In a separate pot, cook the egg noodles in boiling water according to their directions.
 Strain the cooked noodles and rinse with cold water.